 As much as it sounds like a very simple recipe to make yourself, if you don’t get the seasoning right, you won’t reach the perfection of this Egyptian delicacy.
 In many cases, the sandwich is served quite spicy, especially the Alexandrian version, it is never spared of good hot taste.
 Tahini sauce makes a special appearance on the side, where you can splash your sandwich with some extra flavour.

-2. Alexandrian Soujouk Sandwich (Hot Sausages)
+Alexandrian Soujouk Sandwich (Hot Sausages)

-This nice mixture is then added into a sandwich and served hot, where many sandwiches are devoured at once.
+This nice mixture is then added to a sandwich and served hot, where many sandwiches are devoured at once.
 Other variations of this recipe may consist of chunks of sautéed potatoes, adding some extra sweetness.

-3. Kebda Eskandarani (Alexandrian Beef Liver)
+Kebda Eskandarani (Alexandrian Beef Liver)

 It seems that Alexandria is the city where most of the traditional Egyptian sandwiches originated, hence the name, and this one is no exception.
 The kebda sandwich is one that goes by that name, referring to being high in spices, pretty much like the rest of its fellow sandwiches.